Claude Code Plugins

 If missing, report error and suggest running design-experiment skill first.
 DO NOT launch subagents.

-If unreadable, report error.
+If unreadable or invalid YAML, report error.
 DO NOT launch subagents.

 Note on validation division: